-1) to treat a)an occasion when 2) to reply an organization, state, etc.is established;b) relating to the protection of 3) philanthropy the environment c) a subject or activity, or a part of it; 4) area d) the giving away of money, esp. in large amounts, to organizations that help people;
+1) to treat a)an occasion when

+2) to reply an organization, state, etc. is established;

+b) relating to the protection of

+the environment

+3) philanthropy c) a subject or activity, or

+4) area a part of it;

+4) area d) the giving away of money,

+esp. in large amounts, to

+organizations that help people;